suzumiyakaede/Office-Tool-docs/docs/others/README.md

 **/osppact** Activates installed Office product keys.

-Other OSPP commands are used in a similar way, just add the "ospp" in front of each command, the OSPP help documentation is available from[Microsoft docs](https://docs.microsoft.com/en-us/deployoffice/vlactivation/tools-to-manage-volume-activation-of-office).
+Other OSPP commands are used in a similar way, just add the "ospp" in front of each command, the OSPP help documentation is available from [Microsoft docs](https://docs.microsoft.com/en-us/deployoffice/vlactivation/tools-to-manage-volume-activation-of-office).